Sch3lp/typesafety-for-productivity-slides/slides/all.md

 Kotlin has the concept of optionality built-in

+    val code: BookingCode? //optional
-val code: BookingCode  //non optional <!-- .element: class="fragment" data-fragment-index="2" -->
+    val code: BookingCode  //non optional

-val code: BookingCode? // optional <!-- .element: class="fragment" data-fragment-index="3" -->

 |>

 ## Immutability

-Kotlin also has the concept of immutability built-in:
+Kotlin also has immutability built-in:

-data class BookingCode(val code: String) <!-- .element: class="fragment" data-fragment-index="2" -->
+    data class BookingCode(val code: String)

-No longer do you have to write tedious equals() and hashcode() reflection-equals implementations! <!-- .element: class="fragment" data-fragment-index="3" -->
+No longer do you have to write tedious equals() and hashcode() reflection-equals implementations!

 |>

 ## Closed by default

-You ever really tried to prevent access to methods or classes of an Aggregate in Java?
+You ever **really** tried to prevent access to methods or classes of an Aggregate in Java?

+|>

 Here's how you do it in Kotlin:

-class Booking() <!-- .element: class="fragment" data-fragment-index="2" -->
+    class Booking()

+|>

-In Kotlin if you want a public class or method you'll have to add the "open" modifier to it <!-- .element: class="fragment" data-fragment-index="3" -->
+If you want a public class or method you'll have to add the `open` modifier to it:

+    open class Booking() {
+        open fun reschedule(val nextDate: LocalDateTime) { ... }
+    }

 |>